zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/7psft-env/psft-env.md

 ## **STEP 5**: Cloud Manager Actions for PeopleSoft Environment

-We will cover Cloud Manager 12 features in depth in the following labs; however, here are some actions you can perform at a high level.
+We will cover Cloud Manager 12 features in depth in the following labs.
+Here is an **Overview** of the actions you can perform.

   ![](./images/actions.png "")
   The actions are: